TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Palettes/Index.rst

 "Palettes" represent a way to move less frequently used form fields out of sight.
 Palettes are groups of field which are associated with another field in the main form.
 When this field is activated the palette fields are displayed.
-In the backend, “palettes” are known as "secondary options".
+In the backend, "palettes" are known as "secondary options".

 Let's add a palette to the example from the previous section.
 The